Market size and growth

 Because affiliate marketing is entirely performance-based, it consistently delivers strong returns compared to other channels.

-- Affiliate marketing delivers an average return of 12 dollars for every 1 dollar spent, outperforming most paid acquisition channels (Marketing LTB).
+- Affiliate marketing delivers an average return of $12 for every $1 spent, outperforming most paid acquisition channels (Marketing LTB).

-- 80 percent of brands now operate some form of affiliate or partner program (Influencer Marketing Hub).
+- 80% of brands now operate some form of affiliate or partner program (Influencer Marketing Hub).

-- 91 percent of merchants plan to maintain or increase their affiliate marketing budget in the coming year (New Media).
+- 91% of merchants plan to maintain or increase their affiliate marketing budget in the coming year (New Media).

-- Publishers using affiliate marketing earn an average of 23 percent of their total revenue from affiliate commissions (Influencer Marketing Hub).
+- Publishers using affiliate marketing earn an average of 23% of their total revenue from affiliate commissions (Influencer Marketing Hub).

-- The average affiliate conversion rate across industries is 0.5 to 1 percent, with top performers reaching 3 to 5 percent (Marketing LTB).
+- The average affiliate conversion rate across industries is 0.5% to 1%, with top performers reaching 3β5% (Marketing LTB).

-- Content-focused affiliates (bloggers, reviewers) generate 40 percent higher conversion rates than coupon-focused affiliates (Influencer Marketing Hub).
+- Content-focused affiliates (bloggers, reviewers) generate 40% higher conversion rates than coupon-focused affiliates (Influencer Marketing Hub).

 SaaS affiliate marketing